Handwriting Recognition with Recurrent Neural Networks

 Matplotlib

-Sample Handwritten Word — 2D Coordinate Trajectory
+Sample Handwritten Word as 2D Coordinate Trajectory

-Sample Dataset Entry — Handwritten word "neuron" as 2D coordinate trajectory
+Sample Dataset Entry: Handwritten word "neuron" as 2D coordinate trajectory

 2. Architecture & RNN Model